Who Is Stormy Daniels?

 Daniels had an in-depth talk with Anderson Cooper on 60 Minutes, which aired on March 25, 2018.
 In this interview, Daniels alleges that she was threatened in 2011, after she’d spoken to a reporter about the alleged affair with Trump.
 In Daniels’ account, she was with her baby daughter in Las Vegas when a man approached to say, “Leave Trump alone.
 Forget the story,” before looking at her daughter and adding, “That’s a beautiful little girl.
 It’d be a shame if something happened to her mom.”

-During the interview, Cooper asked Daniels why she'd publicly denied the affair.
-She answered that she'd done so under pressure, saying she was told, "They can make your life hell in many different ways."
-Daniels also explained that fears for her family's safety and peace of mind had prompted her to sign the NDA in 2016.
-But she had now come forward because "I’m not O.K. with being made out to be a liar."
+During the interview, Cooper asked Daniels why she had publicly denied the affair.
+She answered that she had done so under pressure, saying she was told, “They can make your life hell in many different ways.”
+Daniels also explained that fears for her family’s safety and peace of mind had prompted her to sign the NDA in 2016.
+But she had now come forward because “I’m not O.K. with being made out to be a liar.”

 New Suit Against Trump

 After a California judge halted her lawsuit against Cohen for 90 days while a criminal investigation of him proceeded in New York, Daniels in April 2018 launched a new suit through her attorney, Avenatti, that charged President Trump with defamation.

 The suit focused on the president’s attempts to discredit her account of being confronted in a parking lot, including his April 18 tweet that mocked the composite sketch of her alleged assailant as a “total con job.”
 According to Avenatti and Daniels, she suffered more than $75,000 in damages as a result of his actions.